 I suppose I have some disappointment that food and dining is fourth, because I knew I should have carried my lunch to work instead of eat out a couple times per week.
 We also dined out for dinner at least one night per week, and we (I) also drank a fair amount of beer and wine, which gets expensive.

-With this understanding of our household expenses prior to traveling, we have solid data to help us accurately estimate our monthly budget while traveling.
+With this understanding of our household expenses prior to traveling, we need to get aggressive on trimming spending.

-In the next article, we are going to create our adventure travel monthly budget.
+In the next article, we are going to cut current expenses.